Checklists in AutoTask

 How to Approach Checklists

-1. In general, complete the checklist items in the order they are listed.
-They're in order for a reason.
-(There may be special circumstances where this isn't always possible, but it should always be the goal.)
+1. In general, checklist items should be completed in the order they are listed.
+(There may be special circumstances where this isn't always possible, but this is the goal.)

 1. Don't change a ticket status to Complete without first checking off all the checklist items.
 If you change the status of a ticket to Complete without all the checklist items being checked off, a workflow rule will automatically change the ticket status to Follow-Up Needed.